giacomodeodato/pybbbc/README.md

 ```

 ## Data download
-The raw data (13,200 fields of view imaged in three channels) can be downloaded after importing the BBBC021 dataset as follows:
+The raw data can be downloaded after importing the BBBC021 dataset as follows:
 ```python
 from pybbbc import BBBC021